jeffsu/upbeat/README.md

   * get: hash of key/value parise to use as the query string
   * timeout: defaults to 10000
   * interval: defaults to 10000
+  * matches: regular expression to test against the returned http payload
+  * test: a function that should return a boolean (if its matches is not enough)

 Example: